RickStrahl/Westwind.HtmlPackager/README.md

 <img src="HtmlPackagerIcon.png" />

-HtmlPackager is a tiny standalone Windows Exe or .NET component that allows you to package content from a URL as a self-contained, local HTML file that can be saved and viewed offline.
+HtmlPackager is a tiny standalone Windows Exe or .NET component that allows you to package content from a URL as a self-contained, local HTML file or package of files that can be saved and viewed offline.

 The packager can create: